-Last Updated on 1 month by Romzanul Islam
+Last Updated on 5 months by Probin Islam

 Minority oppression again took place in Bangladesh.
 Hindu houses were vandalised by the supporters of Hefajet-E-Islam, a radical sect of Islam.
 At least 35 houses belonged to the Hindu community damaged while other 40 houses were vandalised.
 The nation once again has failed in protecting its citizens regardless of their religious and political identity.

 According to the report the incidence took place on 17 March 2021, in the Shalla bub-district of Sunamgonj districts of Bangladesh.
 The mob, supported by the Hefajat-E-Islam leaders, attacked the minority just because a youth from the community criticised the chief of the group on social media.

 It is utterly reprehensible how time and again the minorities of the land are being attacked and the right to criticise, as citizens of a sovereign state, comes at a high price for the communities.
 It is as if the majority has hijacked all the right to keep with themselves by depriving the minorities.

 Where the current political party Awami League was supposed to vanguard the right of the minority by upholding the preamble of secularism, they are not safe in the supposed guardians of the party, as well.
 In the early December of 2019, a group of ruling party people vandalised in Sunaimuri sub-districts of Noakhali for a mere reason.

 Attacks on minorities id no longer some astray incidences in Bangladesh.
 It has become a social ill.
 More often, minority people are killed, houses vandalised, the land was taken away, the temple destroyed.
 Christians are sometimes persecuted, their scriptures are dumped, and many, let alone talking about the aboriginal people of the land.